24 Beautiful Examples of Gradient Websites

 Gradients are among the most prominent styles in graphic design.
 They became a huge thing in the ‘90s and were widely used on all types of websites.
 But by the start of the 2010s, they were pushed to the side in favor of flat designs and minimalism.
 However, around 2016, perhaps a bit unexpectedly, gradients resurged.
 In that year, the social media giant, Instagram, redesigned their logo, opting for a somewhat flat solution with a striking gradient splashed all over it.
 While many of its users demanded the company revert back to the previous design, the vibrant logo stuck around, marking the comeback of the gradient design trend.

 A lot of other large brands followed in Instagram’s footsteps and started experimenting with gradients.
 But unlike the early 2000’s websites, this time round gradients were far more subtle.
 We can see them mostly on backgrounds, logos, and image overlays.
+There are, of course, absolutely stunning gradient WordPress themes, too.
 Designers embraced them because gradients allow them to mix colors they want and combine them with other effects, such as duotone (e.g. Spotify).
 The end results are unique styles and colorful schemes that add a whole new dimension to their projects.

 A confluence of two or more colors can be seen on a myriad of modern websites, and we’ve selected the most interesting examples that demonstrate how gradients can enhance the appeal of a site.
 We will talk about: